TandonDevOps/IndraABM/tutorial/tutorial video script.md

 We will modify a prototype model(basic model in basic.py) into a real segregation model step by step to show that new developers don't have to start from scratch.

-Before we get started, let me have a brief introduction of segregation model.
+But before we get started, let me have a brief introduction of segregation model.
 The goal is to show that people with mild in-group preference towards their own group, could still lead to a highly segregated society.
-Each round consists of agents checking their neighborhood to see what the ratio of members in the same group is and get their own tolerance rate.
-Move if ratio < tolerance, stay put otherwise.

 Next let's get into changing the code.
+I will explain more during the process.

 ### Step1